rajsiddarth/Convolutional_NeuralNet/README.md

 Every MNIST data point has two parts: an image of a handwritten digit and a corresponding label.

-We'll call the images "x" and the labels "y".

 Both the training set and test set contain images and their corresponding labels; for example the training images are mnist.train.images and the training labels are mnist.train.labels.

 Each image is 28 pixels by 28 pixels.
 We can interpret this as a big array of numbers: